 1) If you want to read my thoughts on how Twilight, Bollywood, and Disney capitalize on the sexuality of young girls (and their mothers), check out this essay on Racialicious:

 "But after seeing [Twilight], I have a whole new understanding of why this film has banked as much revenue as it has.
 And how closely it resembles Bollywood romance films.
-The success of Bollywood romance films and novels like Twilight are a huge reflection of their consumers’ needs and wants, as well as the accepted social context within which these stories thrive.
+The success of Bollywood romance films and novels like Twilight are a huge reflection of their consumers’ needs and wants, as well as the accepted social context within which these stories thrive.2) Zetta has an amazing interview up with former children's book editor, Laura Atkins.
+If you are interested in publishing, multicultural children's books, and issues of race and representation, do check it out.
+Here is one of my favourite bits--how to go about actively seeking voices from writers of colour:

 Now, this is nothing new — the budding sexuality and innocence of young girls has been exploited historically by media giants like the Disney corporation for years.
 Disney princesses have been swooning over their prince saviours and waiting for rescue for decades.
 These are stories little girls grow up reading and hearing at bedtime and many know by heart..."